top of page

 How does your approach to movement and mindfulness benefit clients seeking personal transformation?

-In my yoga and movement classes at Green Room Yoga, the entry point is physical and immediate.
-Through sensation, breath, and attention, people begin to reconnect with themselves in a direct, embodied way.
+In my yoga and movement classes at Green Room Yoga, the entry point is immediate and physical.
+Through sensation, breath, and attention, people begin to reconnect with themselves and with the intelligence of their own bodies, directly.

 What sets your yoga and wellness offerings apart from other practices in the industry?